Blog

 You have to be more cautious, however, when researching corporate bonds.The safest bonds are rated AAA and considered reliable sources of income.
 The lower-rated bonds, or “junk bonds,” may provide higher yields but are higher risk, especially during recessions.

 Most corporate bonds pay out semiannual interest payments and are issued with maturities ranging from 1 to 30 years.
 Most bonds have $1,000 face values, the minimum amount that can be purchased.
-The easiest place to buy corporate bonds is in your brokerage account, though you can buy directly from a company.
+You can buy these bonds directly from a company, but it’s easier to do it with a brokerage account.

 An annuity is a contract you can make with an insurance company to exchange a lump-sum payment today for a stream of income.